Susan S. & Kenneth Wallach Foundation

 Based on tax filings and documented grants, the foundation focuses on:

-• Arts and Culture: The lion's share of funding goes to arts education and arts organizations, particularly in New York.
+Arts and Culture: The lion's share of funding goes to arts education and arts organisations, particularly in New York.
 Recipients include American Museum of Natural History, The Chamber Music Society of Lincoln Center, American Academy of Arts and Sciences, National Book Foundation, The New York Public Library, and Lincoln Center for the Performing Arts.

-• Education: Major support for educational institutions, particularly Harvard University and the Radcliffe Institute for Advanced Study (the Wallachs donated $10 million to establish the Susan S. and Kenneth L. Wallach House at Radcliffe).
+Education: Major support for educational institutions, particularly Harvard University and the Radcliffe Institute for Advanced Study (the Wallachs donated $10 million to establish the Susan S. and Kenneth L. Wallach House at Radcliffe).
 Other education recipients include Columbia University and The Spence School.

-• Health: Cancer Research and Treatment organizations.
+Health: Cancer Research and Treatment organisations.

-• Youth Programs: Various youth-serving organizations.
+Youth Programmes: Various youth-serving organisations.

 Geographic Focus